How to Rip a Blu-ray and Convert into MOV Format in Mac

-I've just shown you how to copy Blu-ray movies straight to another blank Blu-ray disc in the previous article.
-If you want a DVD duplication from an original Blu-ray, you could do that as well.
+I've just shown you how to copy Blu-ray movies straight to another Blu-ray disc in the previous article.
+If you want a DVD duplication from an original Blu-ray, you could do that as well, especially if you have no Blu-ray player in hand this moment.
 While it might seem like a daunting task to make a copy of one Blu-ray to a DVD on your Mac or Windows machine because of strict disk encryption schemes, it is actually a quick and painless task.

-Now, let's walk through the step-by-step guide to have a look at how Blu-ray Copy works in burning Blu-ray to DVD on Mac (or PC) smoothly.
+Now, let's walk through the step-by-step guide to have a look at how this Blu-ray Copy software works in shrinking your Blu-ray to fit on DVD on Mac (or PC) smoothly.
+Please do note that since you're compressing larger Blu-ray disc onto smaller-capacity DVD disc, the process will cause quality loss.

 Step 1: Load Source Blu-ray

-Insert the original Blu-ray disc to the drive, and launch the Blu-ray Copy applicatoin.
+Insert the original Blu-ray disc to the drive, and launch this Blu-ray Copy software application.
 When its main interface opens, hit Add Blu-ray/DVD button to import source BD titles to the program.

 Tip: You are allowed to hit the inverted triangle arrow next to Add Blu-ray/DVD button to select your disc folder or ISO files as input.